jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

-6. Verify that when a user correctly enters a valid input in all fields and clicks the next button, the form submits, and the passenger details are added to the booking in the database and the user is redirected to the checkout page.
+6. Verify that when a user correctly enters a valid input in all fields and clicks on the next button, the form submits, and the passenger details are added to the booking in the database and the user is redirected to the checkout page.

     - Outcome: Pass